Hellbent (film)

 Hellbent is a 2004 American slasher film written and directed by Paul Etheredge-Ouzts.
 Hellbent played the gay and lesbian film festival circuit throughout 2004 and 2005 before a limited theatrical release on September 16, 2005.
-The motion picture helped spark a wave of "gay slasher" films.
+The film's success helped spark a wave of similarly themed "gay slasher" films.

 Plot

 The night before Halloween, a gay couple are making out in a car when a bare-chested killer in a devil mask appears and decapitates them with a sickle.

 Halloween finds Eddie at his job as a police technician talking with his police officer sister.
 He distributes flyers about the murders and dresses in his father's police uniform for a Halloween costume.
 While distributing the flyers, he meets Jake in a tattoo shop.

 Eddie meets with his friends Chaz, Joey, and Tobey, and they head for the West Hollywood Halloween Carnival.
 They visit the murder scene, where the devil-masked killer appears.
 They taunt him because they think he is cruising them.

 Eddie and his friends enter the carnival, and Eddie sees Jake coming in as well.
 Eddie leaves to find Jake.
 Joey sees a man on whom he has had a crush on for weeks entering one of the dance venues.
 Chaz encourages Joey to talk to the man, but when he does Joey is cruelly turned down.
 Chaz goes to the restroom with Joey to console him, then waits for Joey outside.
 Chaz takes ecstasy and leaves when he sees an attractive man walk past.
 Joey's crush comes into the bathroom and apologizes, leaving Joey ecstatically happy.
 Just then, the killer emerges from a bathroom stall and decapitates Joey, taking his head as a trophy.

 Chaz goes into another dance venue, where the killer catches up with him on the dance floor.
 In his drugged state, Chaz does not realize that the killer is slashing his torso with the scythe.
 The killer then decapitates Chaz while the crowd dances on (thinking it is a Halloween gag).

 Tobey, drunk and angry that no one is hitting on him while he is in his Halloween drag, spots the killer, who is still carrying Joey and Chaz's heads in trick or treat bags.
 Tobey pursues the killer, who dismisses him.
 When Tobey partially removes his drag costume, the killer returns and decapitates him as well.